kennethreitz/bake/README.md

     brew install pipenv
 ```

-Unlike `Makefile`s, either tabs or 4 spaces can be used.
+Unlike `Makefile`, either tabs or 4 spaces can be used.

 ## Installation